 Inspired by the work of acclaimed poets Sylvia Plath, Emily Dickinson, and Alejandra Pizarnik.
 A look at the life and relationships of three female writers who host unusual social gatherings in one of their apartments in NYC.
 Written by Alejandra Ramos Riera and featuring Nicole Betancourt, Veraalba Santa, and Isabel Arraiza.
 Music by Troy “Mobius” Simms.

 A mother and a father of toddlers meet on a New Jersey playground.
 A comedy about parenting, mixed heritage, and the subtle difference between being and passing!
 Written by Gabriel Hernández and featuring Omar Pérez and Guadalís Del Carmen.
 Music by Gabriel Hernández with Gabo Lugo.

 REMOJO 3 – July 20 @ 7:30pm

-Exploring LGBTQ themes and the journey to self-love in comedy, music, and poetry.
-Written and performed by Cedric Leiba, Jr. and featuring guest pianist Andrew Sotomayor, directed by Hamilton alumni Pierre Jean González.
+Multidiscipline work in process exploring LGBTQ themes and the journey to self-love in comedy, music, and poetry.
+Written and performed by Cedric Leiba, Jr. and featuring guest pianist Andrew David Sotomayor, directed by Hamilton alumnus Pierre Jean González.

 REMOJO 4 – July 27 @ 7:30pm